 they regreased his roller and buffed off the smears.

-p28) They filled up his scuttle with nuggets of coal,
+p28) They stocked up his scuttle with nuggets of coal,

 then they topped up his tanks with pots on a pole.

-p29) They twiddled his levers, they dusted the gauges,
+p29) They twiddled his switches, they tickled his gauges,

-p30) Then a flock of five ducks flew out of his flue
+p30) Then a flock of five ducks blew out of his flue

-p31) Roly blew his whistle, but what a whacky noise,
+p31) Roly whooped his whistle, but what a whacky noise,

-he had a cracker of a quacker to frighten naughty boys!
+he had a cracker of a quacker to frighten girls and boys!

 p32) Roly rocked and rolled as he chuffed back to town,